imagine-space/TOMLWORKCV/README.md

 ## Hobbies

 I am a keen visual artist who uses an eclectic range of media including drawing, painting and print.
 I take regular classes at The Art Academy London and took a residency at Karuizawa Mokuhanga School.
-The synergy of my artistic and technological pursuits is evident in how I approach problem solving.
-I am excited to further explore this synergy.

 I enjoy music and play the shakuhachi, play the drums, and throat sing at beginner level.